pizhn/Marked-MHP/README.md

 Points 1, 3 and 4 significantly speeds up the estimation process.

+Estimation of parameters using MLE(maximum likelihood estimation).
+If you don't have preference on MLE, [Tick](https://github.com/X-DataInitiative/tick) might be a more mature choice.
+(Please make sure the formulation of tick's Hawkes Process fits your requirement)

-(Details, comments and examples will be added in the near future)
+*Details, comments and examples will be added in the near future*